-IKEA customers queued for three hours to buy Ekets, Skogstas and of course Möjlighet yesterday.
+IKEA customers queue for three hours to buy Ekets, Skogstas and of course Möjlighet.
 Is your life meaningless without Swedish flatpacks?

 How do you like to spend Saturday mornings?

 A) A lie-in with my partner, followed by sex that is both enjoyable and cements our relationship.

 What is your idea of a good meal?

 A) A roast with all the trimmings, a nice creamy vegetarian lasagne or a juicy steak.

 B) Cold fish balls in a cardboard box.